Kaktushose/jda-commands/wiki/docs/misc/introspection.md

 ### Accessing <Introspection> inside <io.github.kaktushose.jdac.introspection.lifecycle.Subscriber>
 A <io.github.kaktushose.jdac.introspection.lifecycle.Subscriber> provides two arguments:

-- the published instance of <FrameworkEvent>
+- the published instance of <FrameworkEventyg>
 - the <Introspection> instance used to publish the event

 To know in which <Stage> the event is published (and thus what [Properties][[Property]] can be used), take a look